How to Professionally Ask For an Update at Work: Tips + Examples

 samjones@samjones.com”

-Here is what update requests from potential clients could look like
+Here are some examples of what the update requests from potential clients could look like.

 “Hello Sally,